A business trip is temporary travel because of work duties. Employers may reimburse business trip expenses free of tax.

 File travel expenses according to the actual costs.
 There is no excess for the deduction, but only the part of the expenses that exceeds the standard amount for deduction for the production of income (€750) is deducted in your taxation.

 If you have used public transportation for your business trip, travel expenses are deductible at actual cost.
 The deduction for a business trip you did by driving your own car is €0.25 per kilometre.
-If you have made trips by driving a car that your employer has given you as a limited company car benefit, and for which you pay at least the fuel costs, the deduction in 2019 is €0.10 per kilometre.
+If you have made trips by driving a car that your employer has given you as a limited company car benefit, and for which you pay at least the fuel costs, the deduction is €0.10 per kilometre.

 File these trips (unless your employer has covered them) under